CathalShandon/world-cup-jerseys/README.md

 Entering an existing title field will return the error message to prompt the user to enter another title.
 Attempting to create a post with a blank required field returns an error message.
 File upload is successful without any issue.
-When ‘Create button’ is pressed and entry is successful, the page will redirect to ‘post list page’ with a message to notify the user about the status of the post
+When ‘Create button’ is pressed and entry is successful, the page will redirect to ‘product list page’ with a message to notify the user about the status of the post

 #### Edit product page